lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 \end{aligned}
 $$

-The complete process of generating the attention vector $$\mathbf{w}_t$$ at time step t is illustrated in Fig. X. All the parameters produced by the controller are unique for each head.
+The complete process of generating the attention vector $$\mathbf{w}_t$$ at time step t is illustrated in Fig. 12.
+All the parameters produced by the controller are unique for each head.
 If there are multiple read and write heads in parallel, the controller would output multiple sets.

 ![NTM-flow-addressing]({{ '/assets/images/NTM-flow-addressing.png' | relative_url }})